Thermo-Coupled Early Dark Energy: Model

 \section{Model}

 We consider the following effective Lagrangian describing a real scalar field $\phi$ that is coupled to a Dirac fermion $\psi$:

 where $\epsilon$ parametrizes the strength of the coupling and $M_{\rm{Pl}}$ is the Planck mass.
-The fermion $\psi$ is envisaged as a single mass eigenstate in the SM neutrino sector\footnote{This is not strictly necessary; the only requirement is that $\psi$ be cosmologically abundant up to the epoch of recombination as a thermal relic, which can be satisfied by a sterile neutrino or other dark matter candidate.
-We do not, however, consider these possibilities further in this work.}, with a bare mass $m_\psi = 0.05\text{ eV}$ consistent with existing bounds \cite{Planck:2018vyg}.
+The fermion $\psi$ is envisaged as a single mass eigenstate in the SM neutrino sector\footnote{This is not strictly necessary; the only requirement for thermo-coupling is that $\psi$ be cosmologically abundant up to the epoch of recombination as a thermal relic, which can be satisfied in the presence of a Majorana mass term, or even by a sterile neutrino or other dark matter candidate.
+However, these possibilities lead to substantial quantitative differences in the results, so for simplicity we do not consider them further in this work.}, with a bare mass $m_\psi = 0.05\text{ eV}$ consistent with existing bounds \cite{Planck:2018vyg}.
 The scalar is taken to be sufficiently light that it acts as a background field undergoing purely classical evolution: $m_\phi \lesssim H(z_{\rm{CMB}}) \sim 10^{-29}\text{ eV}$ where $z_{\rm{CMB}} \approx 1080$ is the redshift of recombination.

 In the presence of the quadratic interaction term\footnote{Although this dimension 5 operator is suppressed at a scale $\sim M_{\rm{Pl}}^2/\epsilon m_\psi$, which is super-Planckian, it is assumed to be the leading-order interaction term.
 This can easily be enforced e.g. by imposing a $\mathbb{Z}_2$ symmetry on the theory.}, the fields obey the following equations of motion: